rosscdh/toolkit/toolkit/apps/sign/README.md

 2. should provide basic info about the lawyer, client, client-user and the document being signed as well as display the hellosign interface

-__webhook__

-1. create activity stream entries for the matter.item.revision being signed, based on the django-hello_sign app signals

 Signals
 -------

-1. listen for django-crocdoc module events and generate activity stream for each type of event
+1. listen for django-hello_sign module events and generate activity stream for each type of event listend for hello_sign.signals.hellosign_webhook_event_recieved